mattishere/RankCheck/README.md

 # License
-All versions of the software are subject to the [AGPL license](LICENSE), unless a different license was used for a specific version
+All versions of the software are subject to the [AGPL license](LICENSE), unless a different license was used for a specific version.